rssnyder/discord-bot-manager/README.md

 create a new discord bot and generate a token

-store the corresponding id and token in a database

-`./create_bot.py`
+## db

+store a new bot in the db

+get a bot from the db

+mark a bot as claimed

+get count of unclimed bots